How screen time has changed!

-- Together, create a list of non-screen activities they enjoy so you can all refer to it when you’ve had too much screen time, it’s there for them to choose options!
+- Together, create a list of non-screen activities they enjoy.
+When they’re had too much screen time, it’s there for them to choose options!

 #5 Use age-appropriate incentives

 - For pre-schoolers, offer distractions.
-It is so easy to give them a tablet or phone whilst you shower or prepare dinner but try find an activity they can do alongside you instead (colour with washable crayons on the outside of the tub or tear up leaves for a salad).
+It is so easy to give them a tablet or phone whilst you shower or prepare dinner!
+Try find an activity they can do alongside you instead (colour with washable crayons on the outside of the tub or tear up leaves for a salad).